IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 ![Breaking Bread](/img/2018/04/breaking-bread.jpg)

 <a href="https://twitter.com/csswizardry" target="_blank">Harry Roberts <i class="fa fa-twitter" aria-hidden="true"></i></a> sat to my right - he was a blast.
-Him and I shared a lot of common thoughts about the developer community.
+He and I shared a lot of common thoughts about the developer community.
 I really enjoyed his company.
 I asked him if he was on _Twitter_ so that I could follow him - <i class="fa fa-smile-o" aria-hidden="true"></i> yeah 58k+ followers.
 The food was great.
 The people of Serbia know how to do meat, I might get myself banned from the United States for saying this but it is true, "Serbia has the best bacon in the world!"
 After a long night, I returned to my hotel where I immediately fell asleep.

 ### April 14, 2018